 Other Lifelong Problems

 The educational implications of untreated ADHD are profound.
 Up to 58% of children who were not medicated for their ADHD failed a grade in school.
 In one study, 46% had been suspended from school.
-As many as 30% of adolescents with untreated ADHD will drop out of or fail to complete high school, compared with 10% of those without ADHD.
+As many as 30% of adolescents with untreated ADHD fail to complete high school, compared with 10% of those without ADHD.

 Thirty-eight percent of young adults with unmedicated ADHD have been pregnant or have caused an unwanted pregnancy, compared with 4% of those without ADHD.
 Seventeen percent of young adults with ADHD have contracted a sexually transmitted disease, as opposed to 4% of those without.